mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 where $n$ is the highest order of derivative taken with respect to any of the independent variables in $\vec{x}$.

+### Ordinary differential equations

+**Ordinary differential equations** (ODEs) are differential equations that only have one independent variable.
+For the present discussion, it is most convenient to think of ODEs as special cases of PDEs where the vector of variables $\vec{x}$ is just a single scalar $x$.
+In other words, the rest of this discussion applies directly to ODEs as well as PDEs.

 ### Vector-valued solutions

 So far, we have talked about $u$ assuming that it is a scalar function.